Repair or replace your boiler?

 The boiler is making funny noises

 Your boiler will make a noise when firing up, but this should be no more than a low and constant hum that most of us won’t even notice.
-Banging, whistling, gurgling clunking and whirring are not sounds you want to hear, as they could indicate a number of issues, from a broken valve to pump problems, or just general wear and tear.
+Banging, whistling, gurgling, clunking and whirring are not sounds you want to hear, as they could indicate several issues, from a broken valve to pump problems, or just general wear and tear.